Why it’s a man’s world for pensions – and how you can help change this

 Lower pay means lower pension contributions

 Added to that, lower employee contributions also mean lower employer contributions, so it’s a double whammy.
 Employees choosing to reduce their working hours would need to significantly up their pension contributions to match the shortfall.
-However, recent events and the increased cost of living, means that it will be a financially challenging year for many, and long-term savings might not feel like a priority.
+However, the increased cost of living means that it will be a financially challenging year for many, and long-term savings might not feel like a priority.

 There may come a time when a workplace pension may be a woman’s main source of income, so it’s important you help them do what they can to keep it on track.
 Here are some useful tips you can pass on to your employees to make sure they know more about the impact of their decision before they make it.

 Six tips for employees considering taking a break

 - With a pension, even a small regular contribution can make a difference as it aims to build up over time, although this is not guaranteed.

 - For those in long-term relationships, it’s always worth them having a stake in their finances.
 If divorce becomes a factor, pensions will be part of the assets to be divided up.

 - Encourage part-time workers automatically enrolled into a workplace pension to think about increasing their monthly contributions if they can.